William Cumming (colonel): Planter and politician

 When he returned home he resumed his career as a planter.

 While active and outspoken in political arguments Cumming declined several offices, including an election by the state legislature to the United States Senate.
 In 1822 his strong support of state nullification, and his habit of strong criticism, led to an ongoing dispute with South Carolina Congressman George McDuffie, who favored deference to the federal government.
-He met McDuffie in a duel and wounded him.
+He met McDuffie in a duel and Cumming wounded him.
 The bullet lodged in McDuffie's back and was never removed; the wound caused him to limp for the rest of his life.

 Later life

 In 1847, President Polk offered Cumming the rank of Major General to participate in the Mexican–American War, but his age and declining health caused him to turn down the offer.
 Cumming died in Augusta in 1863.
-The town of Cumming, Georgia is named in his honor.
+The town of Cumming, Georgia is believed to be named in his honor, however, this is not proven.